platformsh/platformsh-docs/sites/platform/src/overview/structure.md

 ---
 title: Structure
 weight: 2
-description: Learn about how your Platform.sh environments are structured and which files control that structure.
+description: "Learn about how your {{< vendor/name >}} environments are structured and which files control that structure."
 ---

 {{< note >}}